 Request a cost estimate anytime during your career to help you plan for a future service purchase.
 After your Application for Retirement Benefits is on file with IPERS and your final wages have been received, you will receive your official cost quote and can then decide whether to make your service purchase.
 Your service purchase must be completed by the expiration date on your cost quote.
 Service purchases can take several months to complete, so start the process as soon as you received your quote.

 Free Service

 You may be entitled to free service credit for military service and leaves qualified under the Family Medical Leave Act.
-Contact IPERS for more information.
+See the IPERS Purchasing Service brochure at www.ipers.org or contact IPERS for more information.